sandjec-os/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ./2-groups : Print all group the current user is part of ./3-new_owner : Change the owner of the file hello to user betty ./4-empty : Create empty file called hello
+./5-execute : Add execute permissions to the owner of hello